-Below are some of the highlights from our recent report, click here for a downloadable PDF of the full report.
+Below are some of the highlights from our recent report,

 We looked at net salaries across Europe as a percentage of gross pay, i.e. after deducting personal income tax and employee social security premiums.
 In our calculations we used the average gross salaries in each country surveyed.